 I completely de-focused on my next class and began to assemble a great master plan with each step carefully thought through.
 I don’t recall how long it took to decide on and finalize the plan, but living in the twilight zone of knowing she was here again – after a full year of me with wimping-out, it could not have been very long.
 Now decided, I was dying to get going.
 Reviewing all my how-to-project-a-fun-personality notes, I steeled myself for the great gamble with my emotional well-being and took the seriously courageous step of – asking a girl-friend to arrange an introduction. . .

 Hey – I was only in 9th grade and never actually took that class in alien communications.

 Laugh if you like, but we were introduced and started a great romance.
 She was fun, cute, quite the smart-aleck, and was the daughter of a local pastor – so, yes, I learned how to treat a lady by going steady with one.
 Learning about her was so much easier, now that I could actually talk to her.

 After school the two of us were always together and went wherever the gang was going.
 The best place was downtown Petaluma at the corner of Washington and Kentucky was Kings Diner who made the best milkshakes in town.
-I know this was true because I was in the 9th grade now and new such things.
+I know this was true because I was in the 9th grade now and knew such things.

 While walking her home, a young shmuck decided to come up behind us and taunt her with crude, insulting and even threatening comments.
 I shouldn’t really call him a bully, because he clearly wasn’t even that smart.
 I was right there with her.
 I was over a foot taller and easily out weighed his puny 90 some-odd pounds.
 Looking back, I think the twerp was actually trying to commit suicide by boyfriend.